pattu777/pattu777.github.io/_posts/2016-05-27-Stack-in-Python.md

 comments: true
 ---

-As a continuation of some of my previous posts regarding data structures, in this post I will try to implement a `Stack` in Python.
+In previous posts, I have implemented a binary search tree and a singly linked list.
+In this post I will try to implement a `Stack` in Python.

 ## Stack: